tactik8/schema_biz/schemas/BrandVoice.md

     "brandMission": {
       "type": "string",
       "title": "The Business	",
       "description": "A concise statement explaining what the brand does, who it does it for, and why it does it.
-It is an action-oriented explanation of the current business goals.
+It is an action-oriented explanation of the current business goals.", },
-",
-    },
     "brandCoreValues": {
       "type": "string",
        "title": "The Principles	",
       "description": "The fundamental beliefs and guiding principles that dictate the brand's behavior, decision-making, and culture.
-They are non-negotiable standards. (e.g., Integrity, Innovation, Customer Focus).
+They are non-negotiable standards. (e.g., Integrity, Innovation, Customer Focus).", },
-",
-    },
     "brandStory": {
       "type": "string",
        "title": "The Narrative	",
-      "description": "The overarching, compelling narrative that connects the brand's history, purpose, values, and vision into a cohesive, emotional journey for the audience.
+      "description": "The overarching, compelling narrative that connects the brand's history, purpose, values, and vision into a cohesive, emotional journey for the audience.", },
-",
-    },
     "brandPersonality": {
       "type": "string",
        "title": "The Character	",
       "description": "A set of human characteristics and traits that the brand consistently expresses through its voice and visual identity.
-It dictates how the brand speaks and acts. (e.g., trustworthy, witty, rebellious, sincere).
+It dictates how the brand speaks and acts. (e.g., trustworthy, witty, rebellious, sincere).", },
-",
-    },
     "primaryArchetype": {
       "type": "string",
 "title": "The Main Identity	",
- "description": "The dominant, universally recognizable symbolic pattern (e.g., The Hero, The Creator, The Innocent) that shapes the brand's deepest meaning and serves as the core of its personality.
+ "description": "The dominant, universally recognizable symbolic pattern (e.g., The Hero, The Creator, The Innocent) that shapes the brand's deepest meaning and serves as the core of its personality.Archetypes: Innocent, Orphan/Regular Guy/Gal, Hero, Caregiver, Explorer, Rebel/Outlaw, Lover, Creator, Jester, Sage, Magician, Ruler."
-"
     },
     "secondaryeArchetype": {
       "type": "string",
 "title": "The Supporting Role		",
- "description": "A second, less dominant archetype that adds complexity and nuance to the brand's personality, helping it to be more distinctive and avoid being a cliché."
+ "description": "A second, less dominant archetype that adds complexity and nuance to the brand's personality, helping it to be more distinctive and avoid being a cliché.
+Archetypes: Innocent, Orphan/Regular Guy/Gal, Hero, Caregiver, Explorer, Rebel/Outlaw, Lover, Creator, Jester, Sage, Magician, Ruler."
     },
     "toneHumor": {
       "type": "integer",